 Arthroscopic shoulder decompression surgery is a very common operation.
 It is often used for patients whose pain is thought to be caused by excessive compression of the rotator cuff and its bursa between the acromion and the humeral head.
 It is believed that by shaving the bony arch of the acromion and removing the coracoacromial ligament it will reduce compressive forces on the rotator cuff and help it recover and function better.

 However, the effectiveness of this surgery first proposed by Neer decades ago has been challenged for many years, by many people, and recently some research has challenged it further.
-This paper here discusses how removing the coracoacromial ligament and shaving the acomial arch means the rotator cuff has to actually work HARDER not less!
-This is completely contradictory to how this surgery is often explained to patients, and it also explains why many patients don’t do well after this surgery.
+This paper here discusses how removing the coracoacromial ligament and shaving the acromial arch means the rotator cuff has to actually work HARDER not less!
+This is completely the opposite and contradictory to how this surgery is often explained to patients, and it also explains why many patients don’t do well after this surgery.

 Diagram of how the acromial arch & coracoacromial ligament act as a barrier to the humeral head.